tsanders30004/webCaffeine/README.md

 *    Contact for submission button is not yet implemented.
 *    Position of graphics on main page does not scale well for mobile devices.
 *    Batman game is not supported on mobile devices.
 Need a media query to display an appropriate message for mobile users.
-*    MySQL is not configured yet on webcaffeine.surge.sh

 ##Project URL: (http://webcaffeine.surge.sh)